enricguaus/MAI/README.md

 ## Future work

-* Convert to VST plugins for DAWs (eliminates Blackhole, MIDI and OSC configurations)
+* Convert to VST plugins for DAWs (eliminates Blackhole, MIDI and OSC configurations).
 * Please, use it and send feedback!

 ## Acknowledgments

-This work has been partly funded by the Escola Superior de Música de Catalunya ([ESMUC](https://www.esmuc.cat/))
+This work has been partly funded by the Escola Superior de Música de Catalunya ([ESMUC](https://www.esmuc.cat/)) .

 ## Lectures